lgalke/al-folio/_posts/2018-10-21-matrix-multiplication-tricks.md

 ## Introduction

-For loops, easy to write, but expensive to use in the context of vectors, matrices, and tensors.
+For-loops are easy to write, but expensive to use in the context of vectors, matrices, and tensors.

 MatMul: $$\boldsymbol{A} \cdot \boldsymbol{B} = \boldsymbol{C}$$